Moving bees interstate

 An approved certificate must be provided to Agriculture Victoria:

-- one month or less before the introduction into Victoria of the bees, bee products, pollen or used beekeeping fittings or
+- no longer than one month and no less than 72 hours before the introduction into Victoria of the bees, bee products, pollen or used beekeeping fittings or

-- four months or less before the introduction into Victoria of a queen bee, escorts, queen cell or packaged bees.
+- no longer than four months and no less than 72 hours before the introduction into Victoria of a queen bee, escorts, queen cell or packaged bees.

 Enquiries and where to submit completed health certificate application